whatnothing1/Flask_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 ---

 ### Validate your PWA
-Validation is important to ensure the app is compliant to [W3 web standards](https://www.w3.org/standards/).
+Validation is important to ensure the app is compliant with [W3 web standards](https://www.w3.org/standards/).
-1. Open your website in Chrome and open developer tools (F12), run a Lighthouse report.
+1. Open your website in Chrome, open developer tools (F12), and run a Lighthouse report.
 ![Screen cpature of Chrome Lighthouse report](/docs/README_resources/Chrome_Lighthouse_Report.png "Click F12 and choose Lighthouse on the top menu of your developer tools").
-2. Open your website in Edge and open developer tools (F12), look at the application report.
+2. Open your website in Edge, open developer tools (F12), and look at the application report.
 ![Screen cpature of Chrome Lighthouse report](/docs/README_resources/Edge_Application_Report.png "Click F12 and choose Lighthouse on the top menu of your developer tools").

 ---

 ### Take your app further
-The following code snippets will help you create a simple form in the add.html page.
-This form is for people to add their details to an email database for updates on your catalogue.
-Less explict instructions have been provided, students are encouraged to practice their BASH, SQL Flask and HTML to bring it all together.
-The screen shot below is what the page should like like and when users submit the database is updated.
+The following code snippets will help you create a simple form on the add.html page.
+This form allows people to add their details to an email database for updates on your catalogue.
+Less explicit instructions have been provided; students are encouraged to practice their BASH, SQL Flask, and HTML to bring it all together.
+The screenshot below shows what the page should look like, and when users submit, the database is updated.

 ![Screen capture of the finished PWA](/docs/README_resources/form_example.png "This is what your application will look like").

 1. Page specifications:
     - Simple form where the user inserts their name and email address
-    - When they click submit the data base is updated
+    - When they click submit, the database is updated
     - The input form must be styled to be consistent with the rest of the website
     - A message confirming submission is returned to the user
 3. SQL schema specifications: